 In 2012 I rediscovered my art supplies that were in storage for years, and decided to get reacquainted.
 So I threw sketchbooks, pens, and paints into a backpack and flew to Phoenix, rented a car, and drove out to the desert to commune with the warm sun, cactuses, and blazing sunsets.
 My plan was to find time with no distractions (and no cellphone service) to rediscover my sketching tools.

 I left my motel room before dawn and headed off the highway down a long dirt road.
-My fingers almost froze as the sun came up, but I was thrilled to see an abandoned gold mine in the distance as the skies brightened.
+My fingers almost froze as the sun came up, but I was thrilled to see an abandoned silver mine in the distance as the skies brightened.
 It turned out I was on the outskirts of a ghost town called Vulture City.
-The sketch below is of the old silver mine.
+The sketch below is of the old mine.

 Living in Manhattan makes a horizon-to-horizon view in complete silence with nobody around an amazing treat.
 Here is a close-up of the dilapidated silver mine in Vulture City, which is an abandoned ghost town in the middle of nowhere.

 I didn’t see any ghosts but there was lots of cactus and snow capped mountains off in the distance.
 As the sun rose, the desert glowed with green and ochre hues, and deep umber shadows painted the hills.
 During my days in the desert I tried several locations, testing my pens and watercolors.